pudly/schmopera-hugo/content/articles/metoo-intro.md

 +++
 You might have spotted in your recent feed my call for stories of abuse, harassment, or assault in the opera and classical music worlds. #MeToo stories, essentially.

-I got my first submission within an hour of posting; even today, my inbox sees the flow of stories.
+I got my first submission within an hour of posting; even today, my inbox sees the flow of stories, the subject usually including "opera #metoo".

+It was like watching a car crash, reading these stories.
+Some were piecemeal anecdotes about a voice teacher who gets old-school handsy with his female students, or a coach who crosses the line between career advice and intimacy.
+There were more "open secrets", about music administrators with a history of sexual harassment, and how Barenboim is a general nightmare.

+I also received full, personal accounts by young artists, describing extended grooming and abuse - in some cases, assault - from a professional superior.
+These were pretty hard to read

+ how they denied it was happening, and felt guilty after it had happened, enough to stay silent.

 Catalyst in Domingo case, initial call for stories